 Spirulina – An excellent source of protein and contains the needed nutrients to stabilize blood sugar levels.

-Yerba Mate – A natural appetite suppressant and energy booster is considered to be “the ideal slimming remedy” suppresses the feeling of hunger and thirst.
+Yerba Mate – A natural appetite suppressant and energy booster is considered to be “the ideal slimming remedy” that suppresses the feeling of hunger and thirst.

 How to Use Herbs